SCS and International Students

 Office of Global Services (formerly OIP)

-Please note that admission into an academic program does not guarantee conferral of a visa through the Office of Global Services, and only full-time students formally admitted to degree programs in the School of Continuing Studies are eligible for visa consideration.
-Full-time status for graduate students is defined as 9 credit hours in fall/spring semesters and 6 credit hours in summer.
+Please note that admission into an academic program does not guarantee conferral of a visa through the Office of Global Services, and only full-time students formally admitted to degree programs within the School of Continuing Studies are eligible for visa consideration.
+Full-time status for graduate students is defined as 9 credit hours in fall/spring semesters and 6 credit hours in the summer.
 At this time, the Office does not provide visa support to undergraduate Bachelor of Arts in Liberal Studies students.

 In addition to visa and immigration services, the Office of Global Services sponsors a number of student programs and events, as well as resources tailored to our international student population.
 If you have questions, please contact the Office of Global Services.